Slavery in India

 The early history of slavery in the Indian subcontinent is contested because it depends on the translations of terms such as dasa and dasyu.
-Greek writer Megasthenes in his work Indika, while describing the Maurya Empire states that slavery was banned in Indian society.
-The Buddhist Vanijja Sutta, AN 5:177 listing slave trading to be one of the five wrong livelihood a layperson should not engage in the :
+Greek writer Megasthenes, in his 4th century BCE work Indika or Indica, states that slavery was banned within the Maurya Empire, while the multilingual, mid 3rd Century BCE, Edicts of Ashoka independently identify obligations to slaves (Greek: δούλοις) and hired workers (Greek: μισθωτοῖς), within the same Empire.

-Slavery in India escalated during the Muslim domination of northern India after the 11th century, when Muslim rulers re-introduced slavery to the Indian subcontinent.
-It became a predominant social institution with the enslavement of Hindus, along with the use of slaves in armies for conquest, a long-standing practice within Muslim kingdoms at the time.
+Slavery in India escalated during the Muslim domination of northern India after the 11th century.
+It became a social institution with the enslavement of Hindus, along with the use of slaves in armies, a practice within Muslim kingdoms of the time.
 According to Muslim historians of the Delhi Sultanate and the Mughal Empire era, after the invasions of Hindu kingdoms, other Indians were taken as slaves, with many exported to Central Asia and West Asia.
-Many slaves from the Horn of Africa were also imported into the Indian subcontinent to serve in the households of the powerful or the Muslim armies of the Deccan Sultanates and the Mughal Empire.
+Slaves from the Horn of Africa were also imported into the Indian subcontinent to serve in the households of the powerful or the Muslim armies of the Deccan Sultanates and the Mughal Empire.

-Slavery in India continued through the 18th and 19th centuries.
+The Portuguese imported African slaves into their Indian colonies on the Konkan coast between about 1530 and 1740.
+Under European colonialism, slavery in India continued through the 18th and 19th centuries.
 During the colonial era, Indians were taken into different parts of the world as slaves by various European merchant companies as part of the Indian Ocean slave trade.

-Over a million indentured labourers (referred to as girmitiyas) from the Indian subcontinent were transported to various European colonies in Africa, Asia, and the Americas to labour on plantations and mines.
-The Portuguese imported Africans into their Indian colonies on the Konkan coast between about 1530 and 1740.
-Slavery was abolished in the possessions of the East India Company by the Indian Slavery Act, 1843.
+Slavery was prohibited in the possessions of the East India Company by the Indian Slavery Act, 1843, in French India in 1848, British India in 1861, and Portuguese India in 1876.
+The abolition of European chattel slavery in the 1830s led to the emergence of a system of indentured Indian labor.
+Over a century, more than a million Indians, known as girmitiyas, were recruited to serve fixed-term labor contracts (often five years) in European colonies across Africa, the Indian Ocean, Asia, and the Americas, primarily on the previously slave labour dependent plantations and mines.
+While distinct from chattel slavery, the grueling conditions and restricted freedoms experienced by many girmitiyas have led some historians to classify their system of labor as akin to slavery.